-- impairment tests are performed on the leased fleet and inventories, based on the latest available market data.
-A provision for impairment is recognised when the carrying amount of the asset exceeds its long-term recoverable amount.
-The recoverable amount is the higher of fair value less costs to sell and value in use.
-Value in use is determined as the present value of future cash flows expected to be received from the asset.
-No provision for impairment has been recorded in the accounts as at 31.12.2021. - impairment tests performed on intangible assets (please refer to section 5.a and 5.b); - the deferred tax assets (please refer to section 5.i); - the estimation of insurance technical reserves (please refer to section 2.j and 5.s); - the measurement of uncertainty over income tax treatments and other provisions for contingencies and charges.
+- impairment tests performed on intangible assets; - the deferred tax assets; - the estimation of insurance technical reserves; - the measurement of uncertainty over income tax treatments and other provisions for contingencies and charges.
 In particular, while investigations and litigations are ongoing, it is difficult to foresee their outcome and potential impact.
 Provision estimation is established by taking into account all available information at the date of the preparation of the financial statements, in particular the nature of the dispute, the underlying facts, the ongoing legal proceedings and court decisions, including those related to similar cases.